drjulija/drjulija.github.io/content/posts/guardrail/index.md

 I used Llama Guard 3 model to classify toxic content using Test Dataset.
 Because Llama Guard is already fine-tuned to perform a classification task, I did not provide any prompt to the model.
 Llama Guard outputs "safe" for non-toxic content or "unsafe" for toxic content together with representing category (refer to the [paper](https://arxiv.org/pdf/2312.06674) for more details).
 -->

+#### GPT 3.5 Turbo with ICL
+I used OpenAI's GPT 3.5 Turbo model to classify toxic content using Test Dataset.
+Same as per above, I used in-context-learning technique where LLM is tasked to classify `user comment` as toxic or safe by returning 0 for "safe" or 1 for "toxic" content.
+If LLM can not return the answer or does not know, it should return 2.
+I used the same prompt (see above) in both Llama3 and GPT 3.5 classifiers.

 #### Feed-forward Neural Network
 I train a simple 2 layer neural network with the following architecture:
 - Input layer: 1024